 If I were to ask, ‘what’s important to you?’, I think most of us would have no trouble naming at least a few things – ‘family’, ‘friends’ and ‘wellbeing’ are probably right up there.

-So what’s my role in all this?
-Well, positive habits don’t form over night, so I’m here to help inspire you to start living in the moment with a series of little tips to help change the rules of your routine.
+Well, positive habits don’t form overnight, so I’ve put together a few tips to help inspire you to start living in the moment a little more.

 Give good things an official spot in your routine